baltpeter/thesis-mobile-consent-dialogs/thesis/300_consent-dialog-legal-criteria.md

 :   Consent is *unambiguous* if the request for it is “clear, concise and not unnecessarily disruptive to the use of the service for which it is provided” (Recital 32 GDPR).

 statement or clear affirmative action
 :   Silence, pre-ticked boxes, or inactivity do not constitute consent (Recital 32 GDPR).
-Instead, it has to be given by a statement which “which clearly indicates […] the data subject’s acceptance of the proposed processing”, like ticking a checkbox.
+Instead, it has to be given by a statement “which clearly indicates […] the data subject’s acceptance of the proposed processing”, like ticking a checkbox.

 Article 7 GDPR then lists a number of additional conditions for consent: